thmosqueiro/ABBAS/README.md

 recruitment mechanism that mimics the [waggle dance in honey bees](https://en.wikipedia.org/wiki/Waggle_dance).
 Foragers were divided into two groups, scouts and recruits, with each group having their own properties.
-ABBAS provides an API to easily control the properties of each group and easily schedule batches of simulations.
+ABBAS provides an API to control the properties of each group easily and schedule batches of simulations.

 The current version of this software (v1.0) was used in a [recent